MinBZK/template_NeRDS/README.md

-# template_NeRDS
+# Template NeRDS

-# Algorithm Reporting StandardThis repository contains a Reporting Standard for Algorithms.
+This repository contains a Template for the guidelines in NeRDS (Nederlandse Richtlijnen Digitale Systemen).